ossobv/openvpn-u2f-setup/README.rst

   ``openvpn-u2f-ask-password`` works as intended.
 The console agent will automatically close/abort once our agent has provided the credentials.

+* After touching the *U2F device*, permission is needed to pass the username and password data back to the requestor.
+This means you might get prompted by the *PolicyKit Authentication Agent* twice.
+See the ``openvpn-u2f-ask-password.pkla`` or ``openvpn-u2f-ask-password.rules`` files for fixes.

 * ``openvpn-u2f-ask-password`` reports: ``error (-6): authenticator error``

   This generally means one of two things: